Root Canal Treatment Relieves Pain, Saves Tooth

 The question is: Can dentists properly and permanently clean the interior of a tooth, effectively seal it from further infection while protecting the surrounding oral environment and circulatory system from spreading any remaining anaerobic bacteria left within the canals?
 It’s a serious concern that should be considered by every patient before deciding whether root canal therapy is in your best interest.

 Root Canal Treatment

-Root Canals (endodontics) are suggested once a deep cavity has irreversibly affected the nerve inside the middle of your tooth, also known as the dental pulp.
+Root Canal (endodontics) is suggested once a deep cavity irreversibly affects the nerve inside the middle of your tooth, also known as the dental pulp.
 This procedure is done to save the infected tooth allowing it to once again function properly without sensitivity or pain.

-It’s necessary to remove the infection because there is a chance it could spread to your healthy teeth nearby.
-The dental pulp is vital in helping your tooth develop and grow, but your tooth can still function once the dental pulp is removed during a root canal.
+It’s necessary to remove the infection because it could spread to your healthy teeth nearby or further locations in the head and neck.
+While the dental pulp is vital in helping your tooth develop and grow, your tooth can still function once it’s removed during a root canal.

 There’s a chance you could need a root canal and have no symptoms.
 However, here are a few indications that a tooth may require root canal treatment:

 - Pain when biting down or chewing food

 - Throbbing, aching tooth

 - X-rays showing dark area around root tips